-Fall is such a magical time on the north shore.
+Fall is such a magical time on Minnesota’s North Shore.
 With maple-laden drives, epic hiking, and breathtaking views, Cook County really comes alive in the fall!
-I had the opportunity to the last two years for a couple of quick trips to the North Shore and was able to find some breathtaking drives along the way!
+I have had the opportunity for the last few years to experience the beauty of fall along the North Shore and while I was there I was able to find some breathtaking drives along the way!
 If you’re looking to find some stunning drives and epic views, read on below for what I did and what resources I used to find them!

 Best Resources to Find Drives: